juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 Kuhl, T. L., Smith, G. S., Israelachvili, J. N., Majewski, J., & Hamilton, W. (2001).
 Neutron confinement cell for investigating complex fluids.
 Review of Scientific Instruments, 72(3), 1715-1720.

 <a id="3">[3]</a>
+De Vos, W. M., Mears, L. L., Richardson, R. M., Cosgrove, T., Dalgliesh, R. M., & Prescott, S. W. (2012).
+Measuring the structure of thin soft matter films under confinement: A surface-force type apparatus for neutron reflection, based on a flexible membrane approach.
+Review of Scientific Instruments, 83(11), 113903.

+<a id="4">[4]</a>
+Nordforks Project: Neutron scattering of confined and sheared thin soft films.
+Retrieved from https://www.nordforsk.org/projects/neutron-scattering-confined-and-sheared-thin-soft-films (2021)

+<a id="5">[5]</a>
 Olsson, A., Hellsing, M. S., & Rennie, A. R. (2017).
 New possibilities using additive manufacturing with materials that are difficult to process and with complex structures.
 Physica Scripta, 92(5), 053002.

-<a id="4">[4]</a>
+<a id="6">[6]</a>
 Rennie, A. R., Hellsing, M. S., Lindholm, E., & Olsson, A. (2015).
 Note: Sample cells to investigate solid/liquid interfaces with neutrons.
 Review of Scientific Instruments, 86(1), 016115.

-<a id="5">[5]</a>
+<a id="7">[7]</a>
 Additive Composite Uppsala.
 Retrieved from https://additivecomposite.com/ (2021)

-<a id="6">[6]</a>
+<a id="8">[8]</a>
 Prusa Research.
 Retrieved from https://shop.prusa3d.com/en/content/4-about-us/ (2021)